The Lighthouse (opera): Synopsis

 The opera opens with a prologue in which three officers (tenor, baritone and bass) address a board of inquiry.
 They relate their voyage to the dark lighthouse and the discovery that the crew was missing, but become increasingly nervous answering the questions put to them by the orchestra's French horn and begin to contradict each other on details.
 Nevertheless, an open verdict is recorded and the trio sing of the ghost's modern robot replacement.

 The lantern comes up to full brightness and the second half, subtitled "The Cry of the Beast", opens in the lighthouse.
 Arthur (bass) is leading grace and Blazes (baritone) is complaining of the food and the overdue relief crew, while Sandy (tenor) tries to keep peace between the two.
 He proposes a game of crib, and the sanctimonious Arthur leaves to light the lantern, issuing dire predictions as the offstage Voice of the Cards.
 He returns just as a fight breaks out over a card palmed by Blazes.
 Sandy proposes they pass the time with songs "lest we end up like beasts in a cage, eating each other".
 Blazes agrees: "...then we shall see who is king, who devil, and who the fool amongst us."
-He sings first, with "When I was a kid our street had a gang".
-Accompanied by 'bones, fiddle, and banjo, it relates a murder committed by Blazes, for which his father was arrested and hanged.
+He starts singing, the first words being "When I was a kid our street had a gang".
+Accompanied by bones, fiddle and banjo, it relates a murder committed by Blazes, for which his father was arrested and hanged.

 Sandy takes his turn with a sentimental love ballad accompanied by cello and piano.
 The three stanzas turn into a less innocent catch when taken up by the other two: "...O, that you held me...by the cock...I come...crowing loud...I am aroused".
 Arthur counters with a Salvation Army song on The Golden Calf (brass, clarinet and tambourine) in which he seems personally to glory in the smiting of the Levites.
-With dismay the three notice the fog coming in – the horn must now be started, summoning first the Blazes' ghosts, then Sandy's memories of his sister and a schoolmate.
+With dismay the three notice the fog coming in – the horn must now be started, summoning first Blazes' ghosts, then Sandy's memories of his sister and a schoolmate.
 To Arthur, the horn summons the Golden Calf which he sees moving across the waters to claim them.
 "The only cure is to kill the beast!" he cries, enlisting the others to arm themselves and advance, singing a De profundis, into the night, toward its dazzling bright eye.

 When the music calms, the light is seen to belong to the relief ship and the three relief officers are visible.
 "We had to defend ourselves, by God!"
 They agree on their story and tidy up quickly.